12 MORECAMBE

 [Copyright picture ~ N. Glover and reproduced with permission.]

-Leyland Freighter E120HCW was seen at the Fire Service College, 8 September 2007.
+Leyland Freighter E120HCW began life here and was seen at the Fire Service College, 8 September 2007.

 The second generation of Leyland Freighters here H147WCK & H148WCK were the first ones to have Emergency One Bodywork.